marcuslim835/co-opeDown/README.md

 Player2 | Reference to Player_2
 Sum | A text object under Screen Canvas that displays the number of enemies killed.
 Is Complete | A boolean that indicates whether the all bats are killed or time is up.
-OnePlayerDied | A boolean that indicates whether one of the player died from insufficient health.
+OnePlayerDied | A boolean that indicates whether one of the player dies from insufficient health.
-TwoPlayersDied | A boolean that indicates true when two players died from insufficient health.
+TwoPlayersDied | A boolean that indicates true when two players dies from insufficient health.

 PlayerHealth Inputs | Description
 ------------ | -------------